FrontendMasters/react-enlightenment/react-semantics.md

 #### Component Configuration Options (a.k.a, "Component Specifications")

-The configuration arguments passed (as an object) to the `React.createClass()` function resulting in an instance of a statefull React component.
+The configuration arguments passed (as an object) to the `React.createClass()` function resulting in an instance of a  React component.

 ***

 #### Component Life Cycle Methods

-A sub group, semantically called out, from all of the component configuration options (i.e., `componentWillUnmount`, `componentDidUpdate`, `componentWillUpdate`, `shouldComponentUpdate`, `componentWillReceiveProps`, `componentDidMount`, `componentWillMount`).
-These various methods are executed at specific points in a component's lifecycle.
+A sub group of component events, semantically separated from the other component configuration options (i.e., `componentWillUnmount`, `componentDidUpdate`, `componentWillUpdate`, `shouldComponentUpdate`, `componentWillReceiveProps`, `componentDidMount`, `componentWillMount`).
+These various methods are executed at specific points in a component's existences.

 ***